vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Soc.
 I, Ch.
 XIII

-3 days or one day according to physical ability; first pājā of Ganesa, Mātrs, Skanda and Siva and then homa which was to be in a kunda by a brāhmaṇa who had taken initia tion as a Saiva or by persons belonging to arranga (Maga brāhmaṇas or Parsi ?) families; eight maidens to be fed and eight brāhmaṇas to be invited; HV II.
+3 days or one day according to physical ability; first pājā of Ganesa, Mātrs, Skanda and Śiva and then homa which was to be in a kunda by a brāhmaṇa who had taken initia tion as a Saiva or by persons belonging to arranga (Maga brāhmaṇas or Parsi ?) families; eight maidens to be fed and eight brāhmaṇas to be invited; HV II.
 326-332

 (from Kālikāpurāṇa ).
 Kālāstamīvrataron Bh. kr.
 8 with Mrgaśiras nakṣatra; tithi

 vrata; one year; Vā.
-16. 30-66 q. by KKV 258-263 and by HV I. 849-853, KN 196; Siva is supposed to stay in lingas on this day unaccompanied by bull or Ganesa.
+16. 30-66 q. by KKV 258-263 and by HV I. 849-853, KN 196; Śiva is supposed to stay in lingas on this day unaccompanied by bull or Ganesa.
 The per former bathes with different things, offers different flowers

-and employs different names of Saṅkara in each month.
+and employs different names of Śhaṅkara in each month.
 Kālivrata—The same as Kālarātrivrata above.
 So called in

 KKV 263-269.
 The editor of KKV (G. O. S.) did not notice